 Minor Surgery, Joint Injections

 In view of the recent increasing number of cases of Covid-19, we are not planning the re-introduction of these services at the moment.
-This will be reviewed again in the February with an update provided here on the website.
+This will be under monthly review and will need to be discussed with your clinician.

 Failure to attend appointments

 Nurse and certain clinic appointments can be booked in advance so if you cannot attend your appointment for any reason please let us know as soon as possible, giving at least 24 hours notice.
 We can then offer the appointment to someone else as there is considerable pressure on our appointments.